 Star and Galaxy Projectors – reviews and buying guide

 Though you might remember falling asleep to glow in the dark stickers of planets and stars on your ceiling, you now have a much easier way to view those constellations thanks to star and galaxy projectors.
+It’s not just constellations either, some will project nebulae other features too.
 These projectors are easy to use because they work with any nearby outlet.
 You simply plug one in and climb into bed as the stars and planets move across the room around you.
 These small devices can also replace the night light that your child uses.
 To find the best star projector, you can view the following product reviews and descriptions and then check out the frequently asked questions section to learn more.

 Uncle Milton In My Room Star Theater Pro Home Planetarium Light Projector

 The rounded design of this projector ensures that the stars and other decorations it displays will float around the room and bounce off all the walls.
 It features an optical lens system that displays those images in good clarity and a focus that you can adjust if those images become fuzzy.
 You can choose from two different automatic times when using this projector as a night light.
 It will shut itself off after 30 minutes of use or 60 minutes of use.
 This model also comes with a mini USB cord that is compatible with wall charges that you have or purchase separately.
 It projects an impressive 10,000 stars and images around the room.

 - Includes a micro USB cord for convenient use

 - A large base keeps the light from tipping over

 - Has an optical lens and focus

 - Projects 10,000 stars